ddsmt/artifact-2021/Readme.md

 #### Additional Run Options

-- If you want to run all experiments simply, simply call the script:
+- If you want to run all experiments, simply call the script:

     ```
     ./benchmark.py